Scarface: The World Is Yours: Plot

 Felix later tells Tony that Gomez is smuggling cash, and gives him a tip about one of his trucks, which is carrying $50,000.
 Tony intercepts the truck and uses the money to open a bank account.
 Reconnecting with his old banker, Jerry (Michael York), he uses the bank to launder his money as he sets out to reclaim control of Little Havana from the Diaz Brothers.
 As Tony's reputation increases, the brothers plan to have him murdered.
 After surviving one of their assassination attempts, he interrogates the hitmen and learns the Diaz Brothers had his mother killed.
-Furious, Tony kills them both, and regains control of Little Havana.
+Furious, Tony kills them both and regains control of Little Havana.

-Tony is later called by Pablo (Wilmer Valderrama), an associate of Sheffield's, who claims to known the whereabouts of Tony's estranged wife, Elvira, and arranges a meeting.
+Tony is later called by Pablo (Wilmer Valderrama), an associate of Sheffield's, who claims to know the whereabouts of Tony's estranged wife, Elvira, and arranges a meeting.
 The meet turns out to be a trap, but Tony survives and kills Pablo.
-Realzing Sheffield turned on him, Tony cuts his ties with him.
+Realizing Sheffield turned on him, Tony cuts his ties with him.
 During this time, Tony sets about taking control of Downtown from the Contreras cartel.
 Upon doing so, he is contacted by "The Sandman" (Steven Bauer), a cocaine producer from the Caribbean islands south of Miami.
-Sandman also wants Sosa out of the picture, and invites Tony to come to see him.
+Sandman also wants Sosa out of the picture and invites Tony to come to see him.
 They agree that with Tony in Miami selling Sandman's product from the islands, they can run Sosa out of business.
 Tony then meets Venus (Cree Summer), Sandman's ex-girlfriend and a powerful influence on the islands herself.
-She tells him of the owner of a nearby casino, being run on a disused oil tanker, who is killing women and dumping their bodies overboard, and asks Tony to take care of it.
+She tells him of the owner of a nearby casino, being run on a disused oil tanker, who is killing women and dumping their bodies overboard and asks Tony to take care of it.
 Tony goes to the casino and murders the owner, revealed to be Nacho Contreras, formerly in control of Downtown's drug trade.

 After taking control of the South Beach and North Beach districts from Gomez, Tony is again contacted by Sandman, who tells him he has gone to war with the Colombian drug cartels and asks for his assistance.
 Tony helps Sandman defend his plantation, before heading to his processing lab on the island of Tranquilandia, which has been taken over by the Colombians.
 After Tony kills them and rescues the workers, who were taken hostage, Sandman gives him ownership of his plantation.
 Now in charge of both production and distribution, Tony has become the most powerful drug lord in the area; henceforth he can finally go after Sosa, who is in Bolivia.